Super-app: Gojek

 Gojek is an Indonesian on-demand multi-service digital platform and fintech payment super-app.
 Established in Jakarta in 2010, as a call center to connect consumers to courier delivery and two-wheeled ride-hailing services, it launched its mobile app in 2015 with four services: GoRide, GoSend, GoShop, and GoFood, which has since expanded to offer over 20 services.
-In 2021, it merged with another Indonesian unicorn, Tokopedia, forming decacorn GoTo Gojek Tokopedia.
+In 2021, it merged with another Indonesian unicorn, Tokopedia, forming the decacorn GoTo Gojek Tokopedia.

 Grab

 Grab is a Southeast Asian technology company headquartered in Singapore and Indonesia.
-Founded in 2012 as the MyTeksi app in Kuala Lumpur, Malaysia, it expanded the following year as GrabTaxi, before moving its headquarters to Singapore in 2014 and rebranded officially as Grab.
-In addition to ride-hailing and transportation services, the company's mobile app also offers food delivery and digital payments services.
+Founded in 2012 as the MyTeksi app in Kuala Lumpur, Malaysia, it expanded the following year as GrabTaxi, before moving its headquarters to Singapore in 2014 and rebranding officially as Grab.
+In addition to ride-hailing and transportation services, the company's mobile app also offers food delivery and digital payment services.

+Tata Neu

+Tata Neu is a multi-purpose super-app, developed in India by the Tata Group.
+It is the country's first super-app.
+The app was launched to coincide with the start of a 2022 Indian Premier League cricket match.

 WeChat

 WeChat is a Chinese multi-purpose instant messaging, social media and mobile payment app.
 First released in 2011, it became the world's largest standalone mobile app in 2018, with over 1 billion monthly active users.
-WeChat provides text messaging, hold-to-talk voice messaging, broadcast (one-to-many) messaging, video conferencing, video games, sharing of photographs and videos and location sharing.
+WeChat provides text messaging, hold-to-talk voice messaging, broadcast (one-to-many) messaging, video conferencing, video games, the sharing of photographs and videos and location sharing.

-Amap

-Amap is a leading provider of mobile digital map, navigation and real-time traffic information in China.
-It empowers major mobile apps across different industry verticals, including local services, ride-hailing and social networking.

-Taobao

-Launched in 2003, Taobao provides consumers from both large cities and less developed areas with an engaging, personalized shopping experience, optimized by data analytics and technology.
-Aside from being a treasure trove of products, this one-stop super app allows users to do everything from ordering food, booking flights, book an express delivery, reserve show tickets, to watching livestreams and even trying out new items virtually.